CanSkate is one of the most important programs in a Skate Canada club.

 - The session ends with a 10-minute cool down led by a program assistant or coach.

 - Each child’s skill level is reviewed and evaluated during every group lesson with the professional coaches and badges are awarded as quickly as these skills can be mastered.

-All children enrolled in our program will receive a personal progress report outlining the elements he or she has achieved.
+All participants enrolled in our program will receive a personal progress report outlining the elements they have achieved.

 • Balance: Concentrating on most forward skills, pushing technique and edges.